Top 10 things we'll miss about the WSOP November Nine

 We chronicled some of those episodes over the past few years, and they have been part of my regular DVR rotation as well as a perfect alternative to Monday Night Football when those games were lame (which, as most football fans would attest to, happens quite a bit).

-Bottom line: While I'm sure the coverage will still compelling, it won't be the same.
+Bottom line: PokerProductions will still post-produce one-hour blocks for airing on a weekly basis in the fall, but the luster will be lost because the champion will have already been decided.
+While I'm sure the coverage will still compelling, it won't be the same.
 I will miss those hours with Lon, Norm and Kara on the couch this fall.

 6. The character development